-750 to 570 million years ago during the Late Proterozoic Era ancient streams transported sand, clay, and gravel from a large supercontinent into a deep ocean.
-The sediments spread out in alternating layers on the sea floor.
-A pile of sediments more than 6 miles thick accumulated and later hardened to form alternating beds of sandstone, shale, and conglomerate.
-Large copper deposits formed in the area we now know as the Copper Basin Tennessee.
+During the Late Proterozoic Era, ancient streams transported sand, clay, and gravel from a large supercontinent into a deep ocean.
+Creating a pile of sediments more than 6 miles thick to accumulate and later harden to form alternating beds of sandstone, shale, and conglomerate.
+This also resulted in the formation of large copper deposits in the area now known as the Copper Basin Tennessee.
+All this occurring between 750 and 570 million years ago.

-570 to 460 million years ago a chain of volcanic islands moving westward on a crustal plate collided with the ancestral North American plate, causing huge sheets of rock to be thrust westward along faults or breaks in the rock layers.
-A second collision occurred later when the Iapetus Ocean closed and the ancestral African plate collided with the ancestral North American plate to create a supercontinent known as Pangaea.
+The ancient North American plate collides with a chain of volcanic islands moving westward on a crustal plate 570 to 460 million years ago.
+Causing huge sheets of rock to be thrust westward along faults or breaks in the rock layers.
+Later, when the Iapetus Ocean closed, the ancestor African plate collided with the ancestor North American plate, creating Pangaea, a supercontinent.

-460 to 240 million years ago rocks buckled into folds and large blocks of rock slid over each other along the Great Smoky fault.
-Heat and pressure increased due to these collisions and transformed sedimentary rocks into metamorphic rocks.
-For example, shale became slate.
-These events built the present-day Appalachian Mountains.
-Ocoee River Gorge was originally layers of sediments that were deformed during this era.
-The lighter colored layers are coarser grained and harder than the darker colored layers.
-The hard, coarse grained layers form ledges that make many of the rapids in the river. (use photo of folded rocks near jump rook and related video on hand)
+During this era, collisions along the Great Smoky fault caused rocks to buckle into folds and large blocks of rock to slide over each other.
+This increased the heat and pressure and transformed sedimentary rocks, such as shale, into metamorphic rocks, like slate.
+These events then built the present-day Appalachian Mountains.
+Additionally, the Ocoee River Gorge was originally composed of layers of sediments that were deformed during this period.
+The lighter colored layers are coarser grained and harder than the darker colored layers, which form ledges that create many of the rapids in the river.

-100 million years ago to the present during the Cenozoic Era erosion by westward flowing water created the dramatic landscape and deep gorges along the Ocoee River and its tributaries.
-The Ocoee River Gorge cuts across the northeast trend of the Appalachian Mountains and has exposed a cross section through the rocks.
+Westward flowing water eroded the dramatic landscape and deep gorges along the Ocoee River and its tributaries.
+Over the past 100 million years this formed the Ocoee River Gorge which cuts across the northeast trend of the Appalachian Mountains.
+This exposing a cross section through the rocks.